 3.7 Terms which cross refer to other documentation or legislation, which is either not provided to the resident or which the resident is unlikely to be able to access prior to concluding the contract, could be challenged on fairness grounds.
-Paragraph (i) of the Grey List includes any term which is "irrevocably binding the consumer to terms with which he had no real opportunity of becoming acquainted before the conclusion of the contract" as potentially unfair.
+Paragraph 10 of the 'grey list' includes any term which is "irrevocably binding the consumer to terms with which the consumer had no real opportunity of becoming acquainted before the conclusion of the contract" as presumedly unfair.